-Whether you’re actively hiring or have placed hiring on hold in light of the COVID-19 outbreak, there’s always room for improvement when it comes to how you attract top talent.
+Whether you’re actively hiring or have placed hiring on hold in light of the pandemic, there’s always room for improvement when it comes to how you attract top talent.
 And one way to do so is by adapting to the demands of today’s job seekers.

 The job search process has rapidly evolved in recent years to meet the demands of today’s tech-savvy job applicants.
 Most employers no longer rely on paper applications and, in some cases, applications via desktop computers are also declining.
 This is because mobile is becoming central to job searching – especially among younger generations that are taking up a growing portion of the workforce.